|Home English Facebook Donate|

 MIDWESTERN JOURNAL OF THEOLOGY Article (2010): Religious Feeling and Truth

 Outline of a lecture given at the SLC Library, Nov.
-6, 2013: Joseph Smith's changing view of God as seen in his First Vision accounts (Youtube video presentation: "Joseph Smith's changing view of God" with Grant Palmer)
+6, 2013: Joseph Smith's changing view of God as seen in his First Vision accounts - Updated 12/13/13 with photos from the lecture (Youtube video presentation: "Joseph Smith's changing view of God" with Grant Palmer)

 Grant's Timeline of events